hypo69/hypo/docs/gemini/set 0/ru/explainer/md/src/webdriver/edge/edge.md

 - **Relationships with other parts of the project**: The code heavily relies on `src` modules (for global settings, logging, and utility functions) and the Selenium WebDriver for interacting with web browsers.
 The `fake_useragent` library is used for generating user agent strings, enabling broader browser compatibility.
 The `ExecuteLocator` and `JavaScript` modules are responsible for the particular webdriver methods and interactions needed by the application.
-The dependency graph in the Mermaid diagram illustrates these relationships.
+The dependency graph in the Mermaid diagram illuStartes these relationships.